13176443/PasswordGenerator/README.md

 # Reflection and Conclusion

-Python code – the structure.

-Flowchart – Which shapes go where, what to write for each decision that the flowchart was asking.
+To summaries our completion of the software project, we can say we have successfully met the objectives and requirements set out to us in creating an automated program.
+We have faced some challenges during the project which have been overcome.
+Some of these challenges relate to figuring out the structure and automation of the program.
+How the flow for the flowchart will look, and how the pseudocode should be set out.

+To figure out to structure the python code a lot of ideas were put on how the automation process will work, with multiple iterations had to be made.
+Eventually a structure for the algorithm was settled, once the ideas were put into place everything went smoothly with creating the python script.

+To figure out how to create the flowchart from our ideas, we brainstormed multiple tools that can easily create a flowchart for us, eventually we settled with tldraw, a site where you can drag and drop shapes that represent the algorithm and structure of the program, this site allowed for easily prototyping during the brainstorming phase.
+For the flowchart, we would figure out what boxes/shapes correspond to the process, how to understand what it means, and what to write for each decision that the flowchart was asking (etc input/output).

-Pseudocode – received assistance and feedback from each other on how to structure and write out the pseudocode.
+To figure out the pseudocode we followed much of how the python code will be structured except that it will be a bit more English orientated and understanding how you can implement the pseudocode into actual code.
+For the pseudocode, we received assistance and feedback from each other on how to structure and write it out properly.

-Our group had faced challenges with the python code, the flowchart and the pseudocode.
-To overcome these challenges, we worked together to find a solution for the flowchart and the pseudocode.
-And for the python code, we received assistance from our lecturer and from online sources, to help with the structure of the secure password generator.
-The pseudocode, flowchart and python code are all completed, we must transfer our work to GitHub, we are utilising the template provided to us to create our report.
-For the future, we will continue to support each other and ask for assistance if needed, to complete our collaborative project efficiently.
+These challenges helped us learn and develop a better understanding of how to create our ideas and decisions and put them into actual code and create the functionally and structure we have designed.
+We believe there may be additional room for improvement in our script for future improvement, such as moving the script to be more object oriented, however this can be left for future development

 # Appendices

-Links to the code repositories containing the final source code, separate user manuals, presentations, or other documentation (if any).

-Any other relevant materials, such as additional diagrams, extended testing documentation, or supplementary research.

-References: A list of all the sources referenced throughout the project.

 Link to our GitHub Repository: https://github.com/13176443/PasswordGenerator